 English (native), German (advanced) French (once fluent, now very basic).

+International Coordinator for the Guild of Food Writers.
 2019 IACP award winner (culinary travel writing category).
 Shortlisted for the 2016 YBFs Fresh Voices in Food Writing award.